-Through the programme you will receive:
+As part of the programme you will receive:

-- Training on change leadership, system leadership, improvement science and implementing an improvement project.
+Training on change leadership, system leadership, improvement science and implementing an improvement project.

-- Virtual improvement group meetings that allow time to connect with peers
+Virtual improvement group meetings that allow time to connect with peers.

-- Individual support around your improvement ambitions and leadership development.
+Individual support around your improvement ambitions and leadership development.

-- Opportunities to meet and network with inspiring leaders
+Opportunities to meet and network with inspiring leaders.

 Who is the programme for?